 Here Are Some Quick Facts About ILP You Need To Know

 There are a lot of things you can get in your volunteer country, but books usually aren't one of those.
-Unless you know how to read Spanish or Russian or whatever the local language is of the country you'll be living in.
+Unless you know how to whatever the local language is of the country you'll be living in.
 So if you don't have extra room in your luggage but still want to read, these tips are for you!
 Need some helpful tips for making a packing list?
 Read this blog post.

 Sometimes we save the best tips for last, but in this case, you're getting them very first!
 If you love books but want to save money (aka spend it on pastries in Europe or ziplines in South America) then obviously checking books out from the library is the way to go!
 Cause library = free books!
 And you can take these online libraries anywhere with you!
 All you need to get started is a library card to your local library.